ron190/jsql-injection/README.md

 This software is developed using great open source libraries like [Spring](https://spring.io), [Spock](http://spockframework.org) and [Hibernate](https://hibernate.org), and it uses platform [Travis CI](https://travis-ci.org) for continuous integration.

 Each program update is tested with Java version 8 through 13 in the cloud, against various MySQL, PostgreSQL and H2 databases.
-Source code is opened to pull request and to any contribution about multi-threading, devops, unit and integration tests and optimization.
+Source code is open to pull request and to any contribution on multi-threading, devops, unit and integration tests and optimization.

 [![Twitter Follow](https://img.shields.io/twitter/follow/ron190jsql.svg?style=social&label=ron190)](https://twitter.com/ron190jsql)<br>
 [![Java 8 to 13](https://img.shields.io/badge/Java-8%20to%2013-orange)](http://www.oracle.com/technetwork/java/javase/downloads/)